-In the latest Canstar Blue survey (July 2017) we asked 996 Kiwis what they thought about their recently bought machines and what satisfied them about their machines performance.
+In the latest Canstar Blue survey (July 2018) we asked 1,176 Kiwis what they thought about their recently bought machines and what satisfied them about their machine’s performance.

-Not surprisingly performance and reliability was the largest driver of satisfaction as people want their wash to come out clean first time, have no maintenance issues and have a machine that’s just going to ‘get the job done’.
+Not surprisingly performance and reliability were the largest drivers of satisfaction as people want their wash to come out clean first time, have no maintenance issues and have a machine that’s just going to ‘get the job done’.

-Customer Satisfaction award winner Bosch was the only brand to be given a maximum five stars for performance and reliability.
+Customer Satisfaction Award winners Simpson and Samsung, were given a maximum five stars for performance and reliability.

 Next was value for money, which can be a pretty subjective category as it really does depend what you want in the first place and how much you expect to pay.
 The golden rule here is, work out what will suit you before you start to shop for a new machine and go with a budget in mind.
-Paying more for a flash machine is not going to give you value for money if you always use the same setting (as 38% of the people we surveyed admitted to doing).
+Paying more for a flash machine is not going to give you value for money if you always use the same setting.

 Warranty and service gives peace of mind in knowing that you’re covered if things do go wrong.

-Again, Bosch was the only brand to register five stars.
+Samsung was again the only brand to receive five stars.

-The traditional top loader, with its large capacity and often shorted wash cycles is still popular in New Zealand but the more energy efficient front loaders still have a lot to offer.
+The traditional top loader, with its large capacity and often shortened wash cycles is still popular in New Zealand but the more energy efficient front loaders still have a lot going for them.

 We take a quick look at what each type of machine offers: